 While you’re saving money with DIY, consider making your own cleaning products.
 You might be surprised at what you can accomplish just using vinegar as the main ingredient in your home cleaning closet.

 How can brushing and flossing save you money?
 Dental care is mighty expensive.
 Take preventive action today to avoid big expenses in the future.

-Apart from the initial cost of a bike, biking is a form of transportation that is 100 percent free of charge.
+Apart from the initial cost of a bike, biking is a form of transportation that is mostly free of charge, minus the occasional tuneup.
 Plus, biking has been shown to make people happier and healthier.
 Win-win!

 Is your commute costing you a lot in subway fare or gasoline?
 Maybe your boss will let you work from home a couple days a week.

 Alternatively, perhaps it’s time to move closer to your workplace or even find a new job.
 Long commutes cost more than just money — a University of Waterloo study showed them to be a major drain on people’s well-being.

 Do you have any co-workers who live nearby?
 If you drive to work, consider carpooling to save gas and money.